NaluKit/nalu/etc/wiki/13 Handler.md

 # Handler
 Nalu supports handlers.
-A handler behaves like a controller, but has no visiual component.
+A handler behaves like a controller, but has no visual component.
 A Handler can only be triggered by an event.
 The following instances will be injected in a handler:

 * context
 * event bus